 The Building Blocks of a Transformation

-A Digital Demand Transformation is enabled by a Perpetual Demand Generation (PDG) program.
+A Demand Marketing Transformation is enabled by a Perpetual Demand Generation (PDG) program.
 A PDG program touches lots of different parts of your business, so it’s virtually impossible to set it up all at once.
 But why wait for all of the work to be done before you start to see any of the benefits?
 ANNUITAS likes to work in phases that build upon each other and can be implemented sequentially over time.
 While there are many steps involved in PDG implementation, at the highest level you can group them into three main phases:

 What is ANNUITAS Perpetual Demand Generation®?<br />ANNUITAS Perpetual Demand Generation® (PDG) is a process that creates actionable revenue opportunities for businesses by transforming marketing from a tactical, campaign-driven function to a predictable, consistent and reliable source of pipeline and revenue.
 PDG is rooted in a buyer-driven dialogue that is automated and always on, working to Engage, Nurture, Convert and ultimately deliver sales-ready leads.